hzqst/sven-fallguys/README.md

 # sven-fallguys

-# Fall Guys in Sven Co-op - Season 2 - without metamod
+# Fall Guys in Sven Co-op - Season 2 - with metamod

-* Without metamod you will :

-1. not be able to push other guys

-2. not be able to be shoved by solid brush entites like rotating, balls and doors

-3. sometimes get blocked by by solid brush entites like rotating, balls and doors

-4. not be able to gain fps from server-side Level of Detail, all models are rendered at lowest quality

-5. not be able to gain fps from Solid-Optimizer, you might get low fps in HEX-A-GONE

-6. not be able to see localplayer indicator arrow sprite

-7. not be able to push debris of doors in DOOR DASH

 ### 12 minigames are available now !